cboydstun/quiz-api/API_Documentation.md

 ### Get current user (requires authentication)

-Retrieves the information of the currently authenticated user.
+Retrieves the information of the currently authenticated user, including the total number of questions answered.

 ```graphql
 query Me {